What can I do with a degree in Counseling?

 You can transfer up to 12 credits of courses taken at another university.
 The courses must be equivalent to courses offered in our program.
 The major instructor of the course reviews the syllabus and transcript to decide whether a course is equivalent.
 Course credits may be considered for transfer that are (1) credits in residence from a recognized graduate school within five years preceding completion of the Drake Program, (2) of at least B grade, and (3) directly related to the student's Drake graduate program and approved by the advisor and major instructor.
 Practice based courses such as Methods of Counseling, Practicum and Internship cannot be transferred.

-I already have a Master’s degree.
-Do I have to complete the entire program?
+I already have a Master’s degree in Teaching.
+Do I have to complete the entire program for School Counseling?

-Drake University offers a 39 credit-hour certification program (42 for those who do not have a teaching license) for individuals who already posses a Masters degree and are interested in becoming a school counselor or who already have a school counseling degree and want to acquire additional endorsements (elementary or secondary guidance).
-Students interested in pursing the certification program should work with their advisor to determine if this is an appropriate option for them and the coursework they would need to complete.
+Individuals who already possess a Master’s degree and are interested in becoming a school counselor or who already have a school counseling degree and want to acquire additional endorsements (elementary or secondary guidance) can sign up for 45-hour certification only program.
+To be eligible students should have Masters degree in teaching and took an equivalent research course in their program.
+Students interested in pursuing the certification program should work with their advisor to determine if this is an appropriate option for them and the coursework they would need to complete.

 Where are the classes offered?